Grade School Sexual Education Workshops

 Teachers choose our program because of the focus on mutually respectful relationships as a means to positive sexual decision-making.
 Each of our grade-level workshops is developed to address a portion of the Alberta Learning Curriculum for Health Studies.

-Sex matters to teens.
-They’re talking about it; we join in and help facilitate the discussion.
-The Pregnancy Care Centre takes seriously, not only its commitment to helping those in crisis in the community, but also to providing preventative education for Calgary’s teenagers.
+Teens are already talking about sex; here, we have to opportunity to join in and help facilitate the discussion.
+The Pregnancy Care Centre takes seriously, not only its commitment to helping those in crisis in the community but also to providing preventative education for Calgary’s teenagers.
 Since 1986 the CPCC has been offering sexual health education for junior high and high school students, free of charge, through the Take Charge Community Education Program – a division of the CPCC.
-Over the last year we spoke with over 16,000 students and parents in Calgary and the surrounding areas.
+Over the last year, we spoke with more than 2,000 students and parents in Calgary and the surrounding areas.
 The Take Charge Program aims to help teens navigate pressing questions regarding sex, relationships, and dating.
-Our hope is that through education, dialogue, and asking the right questions, our teens will be better able to discern between healthy and unhealthy perspectives and behaviors.
+Our hope is that through education, dialogue, and asking the right questions, our teens will be better able to discern between healthy and unhealthy perspectives and behaviours.
 Emphasizing respect, personal worth and value, and the right to refuse, our Take Charge Program presents abstinence as a way of respecting self and others.
-Workshops are interactive and discussion oriented.
+Workshops are interactive and discussion-oriented.
 Oh yeah, and FUN!
 Information focuses on the prevention of unplanned pregnancy, Sexually Transmitted Infections (STIs) and the importance of healthy relationships.